-Often we hear of the USA’s ever growing $20 USD trillion debt which is about equal to our nation’s annual gross domestic product.
-This figure tells but a fraction of the true current and near future situation we face as a nation.
+Often we hear of the USA’s ever growing $22 USD trillion debt which is now larger than our nation’s annual gross domestic product (GDP).
+This gorwing national debt figure tells but a fraction of the true current and near future situation we face as a nation.

 What often gets ignored are the much larger, legally required, mostly unfunded payment liabilities ahead for pensions, Social Security, Medicare, private debts, and other mandatory government IOUs.

 Some expert estimates state the USA has a current fiscal gap of about $210 USD trillion in net present value.
 For perspective our nation’s GDP is about $20 USD trillion a year.